 Crafts: For information on provincial support to craftspeople, please contact the Craft Council of Newfoundland and Labrador or the Department of Innovation, Business and Rural Development.

 The Newfoundland and Labrador Arts Council offers granting programs to individuals and organizations, professional and community based, in all disciplines.

-Not-for-profit and for-profit arts and cultural enterprises are eligible to apply for funding to assist with costs associated with major cultural festivals and marquee events, smaller festivals and performance series, or one-off projects related to marketing, touring and professional development.
+Professional arts groups are eligible to apply for funding to assist with costs associated with major cultural festivals and marquee events, smaller festivals and performance series, and one-off projects related to marketing, touring and professional development.

 Sector based organizations are eligible to apply for funding to assist with costs associated with implementing their mandate and for projects that have an industry-wide benefit.